botnet-dobbs/laravel-mpesa-sdk/README.md

 $response = $this->mpesaClient->accountBalance([
-    "Initiator" => "testapi",   // The credential/username used to authenticate the transaction request "SecurityCredential" => "your-security-credential", // Base64 encoded string of the M-PESA short code and password, which is encrypted using M-PESA public key and validates the transaction on M-PESA Core system.
-It indicates the Encrypted credential of the initiator getting the account balance.
-Its value must match the inputted value of the parameter IdentifierType.
+    "Initiator" => "testapi",   // The credential/username used to authenticate the transaction request "CommandID" => "AccountBalance",
-    "CommandID" => "AccountBalance",
     "PartyA" => "600000",              // Your business shortcode
     "IdentifierType" => "4",           // 4 for organization shortcode